-Vancouver Island has a long history of mining and mineral exploration, but some areas remain relatively under-explored or have not been actively explored for many years.
-This project will cover an area at the north end of the island where packages of rocks known to host mineralization in nearby areas occur.
+Vancouver Island has a long history of mining and mineral exploration, but some areas remain relatively under-explored or had not been actively explored for many years.
+This project covered an area towards the north end of the island where packages of rocks known to host mineralization occur.
 Similar projects, such as Geoscience BC’s adjacent Northern Vancouver Island (NVI) project undertaken in 2012-2013 in partnership with the Island Coastal Economic Trust, have sparked exploration, discovery and new economic activity in similar under-explored areas.

 Up-to-date, unbiased earth science information is essential to inform decisions relating to the development of BC’s mineral resources.
 Long-term demand for the metals and minerals that might be uncovered in this area is growing because they are important in the production of renewable energy, batteries and our everyday electronic devices.

 The new geoscience information generated by this project may spark a new wave of mineral exploration activity in this region of BC.
-If mineral deposits do occur in this area, the information generated by this project will help the exploration sector, communities, First Nations, and governments to make informed decisions about future land use.
+The information generated by this project helps the exploration sector, communities, Indigenous groups and governments to make informed decisions about responsible natural resource development.